-Course Title Credits

-CCJ 1020 Introduction to Criminal Justice 3

-System

-CJL 2130 Criminal Law, Evidence and 3

-Procedures

-CJC 1000 Crime and Punishment 3

-Course Title Credits

-CCJ 2010 Criminology 3

-CJJ 1002 Juvenile Delinquency 3

-DSC 1212 Introduction to Emergency 3

-Management Systems

-CJE 2600 Introduction to Criminal Investigation 3
+Course Title Credits CCJ 1020 Introduction to Criminal Justice System 3 CJL 2130 Criminal Law, Evidence and Procedures 3 CJC 1000 Crime and Punishment 3 CCJ 2010 Criminology 3 CJJ 1002 Juvenile Delinquency 3 DSC 1212 Introduction to Emergency Management Systems 3 CJE 2600 Introduction to Forensics and Criminal Investigation 3

 Note: Courses in this section will be comprised of Required Technical Specialization courses and/or General Education courses needed to fulfill the requirements of the program.
-Actual coursework required will vary based on the student's associatelevel coursework.
+Actual coursework required will vary based on the student's associate-level coursework.
 Students will work with their advisor to choose the necessary coursework for their program.
 A total of 21 credit hours is required.
 Courses with the following prefixes may also be applied toward satisfaction of technical specialization requirements: CCJ, CJC, CJE, CJJ, CJL, DSC, EMS, FES or FFP.

-i i ografii core Courses

-MAN 3303 Management and Leadership 3

-COM 3120 Organizational Communications 3

-ACG 3024 Financial Statement Analysis for Managers 3

-BUL 3130 The Legal and Ethical Environment of Business 3

-MAN 4940 Internship in Business and Organizational Management 3

-Program Spec ialization Courses

-DSC 3079 Foundations of Public Safety 3

-DSC 3215 Emergency Planning 3

-DSC 4226 National Incident Management 3

-DSC 4755 National Security: Threats, Challenges and Solutions 3

-DSC 4931 Selected Topics in Public Safety 3

-CJL 3510 Prosecution and Adjudication 3

-DSC 4013 Capstone Thesis Project in Public Safety 6

-Sarety
+Program Core Courses MAN 3303 3 Management and Leadership COM 3120 Organizational Communications 3 ACG 3024 Financial Statement Analysis for 3 Managers BUL 3130 The Legal and Ethical Environment of 3 Business MAN 4940 3 Internship in Business and Organizational Management Program Specialization Courses DSC 3079 Foundations of Public Safety 3 DSC 3215 Emergency Planning 3 DSC 4226 National Incident Management 3 DSC 4755 National Security: Threats, Challenges 3 and Solutions 3 DSC 4931 Selected Topics in Public Safety